Skip to main content

 Best for: People who want maximum walkability and nightlife with minimal yard to maintain.

-Trade-off: Noise, parking constraints, and limited options for larger families or buyers wanting a yard.
+Trade-off: Noise, parking constraints, and limited options for buyers seeking larger floor plans or buyers wanting a yard.

 Cedar Creek - Quiet, Established Eastside Subdivision